tolitius/mount/README.md

 This would start off from 5 states, even though the whole application may have many more states available.
 It would then exclude two states (i.e. `#'foo/c` and `#'bar/d`), then it will pass runtime arguments `{:a 42}`, and finally it will start the remaining three states: `#'foo/a`, `#'foo/b`, `#'baz/e`.

 You may notice that `only` takes a set, while `except` takes a vector in this example.
-This is done intentionally to demonstraate that both these functions can take any collection of states. `set` would make more sense for most cases though.
+This is done intentionally to demonstrate that both these functions can take any collection of states. `set` would make more sense for most cases though.

 Here is a more "involved" example: